William Berczy: Biography

 Berczy travelled to New York City during the War of 1812 and was stranded when attempting to travel.
-He first stayed in Middlebury, Vermont with friends, then to Albany, New York then to New York City from which he planned to travel to England.
+He first stayed in Middlebury, Vermont, with friends, then to Albany, New York, then to New York City from which he planned to travel to England.
 He fell ill while in New York and died while in the care of friends.
 He was buried in an unmarked grave at Trinity Church as William Burksay.
-His wife moved in with her son William and died on September 18, 1839 in Sainte-Mélanie, Lower Canada.
+His wife moved in with her son William and died on September 18, 1839, in Sainte-Mélanie, Lower Canada.
 Berczy was also survived by his other son, Charles Albert Berczy.

 Legacy

-An elementary school in central Markham is named William Berczy Public School in his honour.
+An elementary school in central Markham(Unionville) is named William Berczy Public School in his honour.
 The school, founded in 1967, has approximately 600 students in grades K-8.
 Also in honour of this founder, the then Town of Markham named one of its densely populated neighbourhoods after him, the Berczy Village.
 Berczy Creek is a tributary of the Rouge River in Markham.
 A bronze statue of Berczy will be situated in at Berczy Square, a park to be built at Berczy Village near Kennedy Road and 16th Avenue in Markham.
 Within Berczy Village is William Berczy Settlement Historical Cemetery.

 William Berczy Boulevard is a major road from Major Mackenzie Drive to 16th Avenue in Berczy Village, Berczy Gate is a short street near Highway 7 and Ninth Line and Berczy Creek Way is a short road near 16th Avenue and Warden Avenue in Markham.
 In Toronto a roadway called Leader Lane was renamed from Berczy Lane.
 There is also Berczy Street in Aurora running next to the train station.

 Berczy Park is a small park located behind the Gooderham Building at Front Street and Wellington Street in Toronto, Ontario.
 The park had been vacant for many decades and once used as a parking lot after the buildings on the site were demolished.
 A tree-lined city park emerged after the late 1980s and has undergone renovations from 2015 to 2016.

 Berczy Street Park and Berczy Street are found in Barrie, Ontario.
 Berczy-Strasse is a street named for him in Wallerstein, Bavaria.

 In 2016, Berczy was named a National Historic Person.